rubenafo/docker-spark-cluster/README.md

 # docker-hadoop-cluster
-Build your own hadoop cluster inside Docker.
+Build your own hadoop cluster inside Docker (Spark coming soon :hammer:).
 A real multinode Hadoop installation where each node of the network runs in its own, separate docker container.
 The installation takes care of the Hadoop configuration and setup:
 1) generates a debian image with scala and java9 (scalabase image)